Meditation and Healing in Arizona

 In fact, it can actually help change the structure of your brain.
 A recent study found long-term mindfulness meditation can result in connectivity changes that reduces degeneration of white matter in the brain.
 White matter has fibers and other substances that connect nerve cells, enabling these cells to function more effectively.

-If you live near Scottsdale, Arizona, you have access to one of the leading holistic addiction treatment centers.
+If you live near Scottsdale, Arizona, you have access to one of the leading holistic treatment centers.
 At Pinnacle Peak Recovery, we offer a wide range of holistic treatments including yoga, fitness, and meditation.
+Our goal is to work with you to find a combination of options that will make your recovery journey a well-rounded and beneficial experience.
+We want to see you thrive and are driven to help you do so.

-A simple call will connect you with a dedicated admissions counselor who will listen to your story and help you discover the best treatment options.
-Remember, if you’re suffering from addiction, you are never alone.
-Many people have called 866-377-4761 and took the first brave step toward changing their lives.
+A simple call will connect you with a dedicated Pinnacle Peak admissions counselor who will listen to your story and help you discover the best treatment options.
+Remember, you are never alone.
 Isn’t it time you became the next success story?
+Call us at 866-377-4761 today to begin your journey.

 Pinnacle Peak Recovery